ankitnewjobs/Terraform/Day:- 08 Providers-Dependency-Lock-File/Readme.md

 rm -rf terraform.tfstate*
 ```

-## Step-11: To put back this to the original demo state for students to have a seamless demo
+## Step-11: To put back this to the original demo state for students to have the seamless demo
 ```t
 # Change-1: c1-versions.tf
       version = "1.44.0"